 - Successful completion of NLS certification does not qualify the learner to perform, or indicate that the learner is competent to perform, the skills of resuscitation in the clinical setting.
-The application of certification to indicate clinical competence must be decided solely by the clinical institution within which the learner practices. - The material taught as part of the NLS program may not correspond exactly to that which the learner is permitted to practice in their own clinical institution.
+The application of certification to indicate clinical competence must be decided solely by the clinical institution within which the learner practices. - 2.
+The material taught as part of NLS may not correspond exactly to that which the learner is permitted to practice in his or her own clinical institution.
 The final clinical application of these skills is solely at the discretion of the clinical institution concerned.